mirrorz-org/mirrorz/README.md

 ## Backend and FrontEnd

-For each MirrorS, it should provide a `mirrorz.json` and allow CORS of `www.mirrorz.org` on that file.
+For each MirrorS, it should provide a `mirrorz.json` and allow CORS of `www.mirrorz.org` on that file (CORS on all domains is recommended as some other sites may also use this; and useful for debuging).

 The list of participating MirrorS should be maintained here.